Taru-garg/my-Phone/README.md

     python myPhone_server.py
     ```
 ## TODO ##
-  * We always wanted to somehow bring audio(call) somwehow to laptop so that a person can make a call through this app and talk without even lifting the phone but
+  * We always wanted to somehow bring audio(call) to laptop so that a person can make a call through this app and talk without even lifting the phone but
     couldn't figure that out.
   * Notification Access
   * Some security